ozgungunaydin/geospatial/handling big data/0_readme.md

-in this folder, you'll find some python scripts to handle geospatial big data later to be used for qgis.
+in this folder, you'll find some python scripts to handle and prepare geospatial big data later to be used in qgis.